akoken/udacity-self-driving-car/src/P3-CarND-Traffic-Sign-Classifier-Project/writeup.md

 If an iterative approach was chosen:
 *  First I used the LeNet architecture as a base model.
 I chose it because it worked well for number images such as MNIST dataset.
 I thought that it could be a good start for classifying traffic sign images.
 * LeNet model could not give the satisfactory result I expected.
 Validation accuracy was limited to 90%.
-* By tweaking the hyperparameters many times and applying data augmentation, I managed to increase test accuracy to 93% which is enough for project goal.
-From my Deep Learning ND experience, I know that I need deep architecture to extract more features.
+* By tweaking the hyperparameters many times and applying data augmentation, I managed to increase test accuracy to 93% which is enough for the project goal.
+According to my experience from my Deep Learning ND Program, I know that I needed a deeper architecture to extract more features.
 Therefore I dropped LeNet and implemented my TrafficSignNet architecture mentioned above.
 For regularization, I used dropout layer in fully connected layer.

 ### Test a Model on New Images